haxu/tfs2015/README.md

-TFS2015RC Auto Installation Script.
+Team Foundation Server Installation Script.
 ===================================

-Help admin to deploy Microsoft Team Foundation Server 2015 RC and corss platform build environment quickly.

-All the software installation depend on internet connection.
+1-tfs-azure-env-config.ps1 is for create Azure Basic A2 VM with SQL Server 2014 standard.
+2-tfs-server-installation.ps1 is for install and config TFS 3-tfs-ubuntuagent-install.sh is for install build agent

-The Scirpt has been tested on Azure Windows Server 2012 R2 VM and Azure Ubuntu 14.04 LTS VM.
+The Scirpt has been tested on Windows 10, Windows Server 2012 R2 VM and Azure Ubuntu 14.04 LTS VM.

 Usage:
 -------------------------------------------------------------------
-###tfs-server-install.ps1 is for windows server powershell
+###right click and run with powershell
-	run it directly
+	or run it directly in cmdlet
-	.\tfs-server-install.ps1
+	.\1-tfs-azure-env-config.ps1
+	.\2-tfs-server-installation.ps1

 ###tfs-linuxagent-install.sh is for linux bash
 	run this script with root
 	ubuntu e.g.
-	sudo .\tfs-linuxagent-install.sh
+	sudo .\3-tfs-ubuntuagent-install.sh

 Appendix
 -------------------------------------------------------------------
-###tfs-server-install.ps1 Installation List:
+###Windows Installation List:
 	Team Foundation Server 2015 RC EN
 	Visual Studio Community 2015 RC EN
 	Visual Studio Code